yowainwright/yowainwright.github.io/src/pages/2017-09-01-switching-site-generators.md

 ## Initial Observations after changing to Gatsby

-With all of the features that I was hoping to provide customers when switching site generators, I think Gatsby fulfills those features.
+With all of the features that I was hoping to provide customers when switching site generators, I think Gatsby fulfils those features.
 Gatsby also compiles pretty fast compared to Jekyll after some of the new features I added to provide a better experience for my customers.
 There are still features to add and bugs to fix, but I'm now able to build new posts faster than what I could with Jekyll before switching.